 Roth IRA Tax Rules in Retirement

 Since the money you contribute to your Roth IRA is after-tax money, you don’t have to pay taxes again when you start taking distributions from the account in retirement, provided you have had the Roth IRA for at least five years and have hit age 59.5.
 Tax-free withdrawals make the Roth IRA a great way to diversify your tax risk in retirement.

 If you have a 401(k) through work, you’ll pay taxes on that money when you start taking distributions in retirement.
 Opening a Roth IRA on the side will give you both a pre-tax retirement account and a post-tax account.
 If you’re not sure if you’ll be in a higher or lower tax bracket in retirement, having both types of accounts allows you to hedge your bets.

 The younger you are when you open your Roth IRA, the more you stand to gain.
-You’ll benefit from the magic of compound interest, and from more years of gains that are never taxed.
+You’ll benefit from the magic of compound interest, and from more years of gains without taxes.
 Plus, most people make less money when they’re younger, which means the tax they pay on those contributions are likely lower.

 Making Roth IRA Withdrawals Before Retirement